linearniyali/azure-docs/articles/application-gateway/configuration-http-settings.md

 ms.author: greglin
 ---

-# Application Gateway HTTP settings configuration
+# Application Gateway Backend settings configuration

 The application gateway routes traffic to the back-end servers by using the configuration that you specify here.
-After you create an HTTP setting, you must associate it with one or more request-routing rules.
+After you create an Backend setting, you must associate it with one or more request-routing rules.

 ## Cookie-based affinity